Adult Nursing BSc (Hons)

 Modules

 This year you are working at a professional level, taking on the perspective of an accountable practitioner and clarifying your nursing skills.
-You’ll be building on the culmination of knowledge gained in previous years and focusing on transferable skills; project management, time management and prioritisation.
+You’ll be building on the culmination of knowledge gained in previous years and focusing on transferable skills such as project management, time management and prioritisation.
 Centring on contemporary topics, you’ll cover immediate issues, care packages, lead service, and management and leadership.
 You’ll be confident in your own development planning and demonstrate commitment to your continuous improvement as a skilful, accountable practitioner of adult nursing.

 Modules